 Share the love

 Make sure you stock up on any home comforts whether it’s home-cooked meals, your mum or dad’s hugs or cuddles with your dog.
 Whether you’re just going away for a month or indefinitely, you’ll be surprised at how much you’ll actually miss your family, friends, or your usual Sunday dinner.
-Before you go make sure you see everyone who cares about you!
+Before you go on your once in a lifetime trip, make sure you see everyone who cares about you!